garrandall/popular-music-data/tracks/unconditional-clay-davidson.md

 Hangin onto pride and anger
 As we threw our love away

-Pre Chorus:
 And before u slammed that door
-U said i hate u
+U said I hate u
-But tonightif u could only hear me say
+But tonight if u could only hear me say

-Chorus:
 U can't stop my love for u
-Itll be here thats a given
+It'll be here thats a given
-As long as i am livin on this earth
+As long as I am livin on this earth
 One thing is true
 U can turn away, forget me
 Curse my name but love won't let me let u go
 Girl always know
 My love is unconditional

-Tag:

 U could turn away forget me
 Curse my name